tariqajyusuf/fidesdocs/pages/fides/configuration/api_access_controls.md

 ## System Managers

-Fides supports being able to configure users as system managers, giving them permission to manage details for just that system or systems.
+`Owners`, `Contributors`, and `Viewers` can be assigned to systems as Data Stewards (system managers).
+For `Viewers`, this provides an elevated set of permissions to manage the assigned systems without changing their overall permissions.

+Note that `Owners` can edit **all** systems without being assigned as the Data Steward.

 ### Adding a user as system manager

-Pass in a list of system keys for which the user should be system manager:
+To assign systems to a user who is an `Owner`, `Contributor`, or `Viewer`, pass in the list of system keys to be assigned:

 `PUT /user/{user_id}/system-manager`